FORTH-ICS-INSPIRE/artemis/README.md

 In production, a scalable nginx/apache-based reverse proxy will be used to terminate SSL connections (TBD).

-For testing, simply configure the following in the web application configuration file (TBD):
+For testing, simply configure the following in the web application configuration file (TBD) as environment variables:
 ```
 WEBAPP_KEY = '<path_to_key_file>'
 WEBAPP_CRT = '<path_to_cert_file>'
 ```

 ### Starting ARTEMIS
 You can start ARTEMIS as a multi-container application by running:
 ```